Please click image for more info

 With transpose and octave shift functions, it's fun to sing along with, and you can choose any instrument voice to play any song in the library.
 With a fun size and unexpectedly solid sound, the Korg Tiny Piano may even be a better gift for the musician in your life than for the child.

 Some adult musicians want the Korg Tiny Piano for specific purposes, like busking, small parties and gigs, or as part of a wider set of keyboards and sample ranges.
-And some just like it for fun, or as a conversation starter.
+And some just like it for fun, or as a conversation starter - especially if you get the red or pink versions!

 What's Included with the Korg Tiny Piano